Ubuntu Code of Conduct v2.0

 We gain strength from diversity, and actively seek participation from those who enhance it.
 This code of conduct exists to ensure that diverse groups collaborate to mutual advantage and enjoyment.
 We will challenge prejudice that could jeopardise the participation of any person in the project.

 The Code of Conduct governs how we behave in public or in private whenever the project will be judged by our actions.
-We expect it to be honored by everyone who represents the project officially or informally, claims affiliation with the project, or participates directly.
+We expect it to be honoured by everyone who represents the project officially or informally, claims affiliation with the project, or participates directly.

 We strive to: